Alzheimer’s, Spectators, and the Caregiver in the Crossfire

 Send N a link to current events, and you might unlock:

-• corruption then, corruption now,
+corruption then vs. corruption now,

-• politics past and present, fused into one fiery speech.
+politics past and present, fused into one fiery speech.

-• deepfakes,
+deepfakes,

-• miracle pills that cure everything,
+miracle pills that cure everything,

-• fake Alzheimer’s cures that promise hope and deliver chaos.
+fake Alzheimer’s cures that promise hope and deliver chaos.

-No resolution.
-Just loops.
-Then the caregiver quietly works behind the scenes to reset everything before it spirals.
+And then the caregiver, which is me, quietly works behind the scenes to reset everything before it spirals out of control.

 That “interesting” article on unclaimed property?
 It triggered a full suspicion loop: